•Whatever definition you use, life requires homeostasis, metabolism, and reproduction.

 Photosynthesis: Organisms change Earth chemistry

-For a while, organisms got away with chemosynthesis in vent environments, and heterotrophically absorbing the organic materials that were floating around in the ocean.
-As these started to get scarce, one group, the cyanobacteria, came up with a new method of autographically capturing energy from the environment - Photosynthesis,
+For a while, organisms got away with chemosynthesis in vent environments (E.G. LUCA), and heterotrophically absorbing the organic materials that were floating around in the ocean.
+As these started to get scarce, one group, the cyanobacteria, came up with a new method of autotrophically capturing energy from the environment - Photosynthesis,

-We can't tell from looking at microscopic fossils which were photosynthesizers, but photosynthesis had momentous consequences for the rock record
+We can't tell from looking at microscopic fossils which were photosynthesizers, but photosynthesis had momentous consequences for life and Earth environments.

 Living cyanobacteria probably provide a good picture of ancient photosynthesizers.
 Indeed, all other photosynthesizing organisms ultimately rely (directly or indirectly) on cyanobacterial symbionts.
 Phylogenetic studies of living cyanobacteria suggest a minimum divergence age of roughly 2.8 Ga.